Who’s ready for some trashy makeovers?? It’s Trash-to-Treasure Tuesday and my friends and I have FIVE fun before and afters in all for you today!

 Amazing friends, I am so excited because I also have a brand spanking new haul of goodies to unveil today!
 I’m calling this one my Fall Haul:

 SO many goodies, right??
 Many of these pieces are new and I was still able to pull several things from my storage room!
-I actually still have a basket left from my last group and I will be back with that on Thursday, plus I’ll have a simple Fall craft a few of you have asked about.

 This footboard belonged to my Hubby’s Grandma.
 We acquired several of her pieces a few years ago.
 I painted the headboard in a simple white, but never shared it on the blog.
 It sold long ago in my booth, but this footboard has always stumped me, mostly because it had broken at one time and had been glued back together.
 Although it’s hard to see here, it didn’t sit nice and flush like the other side: